 Credit risk is the risk of default or the inability of one or more of the syndicate's reinsurers or brokers to settle their debts as they fall due.
 Where reinsurance is purchased it is placed with security that meets the criteria agreed by the Board.
 Use is made of independent rating agencies.
 Business is only accepted through accredited Lloyd's brokers who are reviewed by the Agency's Security Committee.
-The syndicate has not purchased any reinsurance for the 2019 year of account but did so for the 2020 and 2021 years of account.
+The syndicate has purchased reinsurance for the 2023 and 2021 years of account but did not do so for the 2022 year.